-BIMM complies fully with UKVI rules and obligations as a sponsor and the above is an overview of our duties as a sponsor.
-For further information, please contact the internal team.
+BIMM Institute complies fully with UKVI rules and obligations as a sponsor and the above is an overview of our duties as a sponsor.
+For further information, please contact the International team.

-All students studying with BIMM must comply with BIMM’s terms and conditions and policies which you can find here: https://www.bimm.ac.uk/essential-documents/
+All students studying with BIMM Institute must comply with BIMM Institute’s terms and conditions and policies which you can find on our essential documents page.

 Our international team are on hand to provide prospective and enrolled international students with information and advice on UK immigration and visa requirements.

-For help, support or advice, please call or Skype us between 8am – 6pm GMT using the contact details below.
+For help, support or advice, please call us between 8am – 6pm GMT using the contact details below.

 International (London based): +44 (0)208 749 3131